-JULY 8th – MAYIBUYE GAME RESERVE: After breakfast, we’ll drive to Mayibuye, a game preserve we created 6 years ago in partnership with a local Zulu tribe to help them obtain a better life, economically and educationally, and to move them away from an “industry” of poaching to an industry of eco tourism.
-David Bozas, LAEO’s Mayibuye Director, will personally brief us about this unique collaboration, which was recently named a “Model Program for Wildlife Conservation and Economic Empowerment” by the President’s Cabinet of South Africa.
+APRIL 28th – MAYIBUYE GAME RESERVE: After breakfast, we’ll drive to Mayibuye, a game preserve we created 6 years ago in partnership with a local Zulu tribe to help them obtain a better life, economically and educationally, and to move them away from an “industry” of poaching to an industry of eco tourism.
+David Bozas, The Earth Organization’s (TEO’s) Mayibuye Director, will personally brief us about this unique collaboration, which was recently named a “Model Program for Wildlife Conservation and Economic Empowerment” by the President’s Cabinet of South Africa.
 While there, our group will participate in an afternoon of “voluntourism” for the Zulu children – bringing clothes and supplies that will help to enhance their lives.

-JULY 9th – THULA THULA WILDLIFE RESERVE: Today, we’ll head up the Dolphin Coast to Thula Thula, the wildlife preserve created by Lawrence and Francoise Anthony and settle into our luxury tents.
-This afternoon, we’ll take our first game viewing drive into the reserve with our expert game rangers, dedicated to our safety, comfort and education.
+APRIL 29th – MANYONI WILDLIFE RESERVE: Today, we’ll head up the Dolphin Coast to Manyoni, the wildlife preserve that has worked closely with The Earth Organization to rehabilitate and re-release orphaned baby rhinos and a hippo into the wild.
+We’ll settle into our luxury tents, and this afternoon, we’ll take our first game viewing drive into the reserve with our expert game rangers, dedicated to our safety, comfort and education.

-We’ll meet at the Marula Bar for cocktails and enjoy a welcome celebration dinner with our game rangers.
-Snuggle into your delightful tent in a four-poster bed with a down comforter and the sounds of wildlife at night in the African bush.
+In the evening, we’ll enjoy cocktails before dinner and share a welcome celebration with our game rangers.
+Snuggle into your comfortable accommodations with the sounds of wildlife at night in the African bush.

-JULY 10TH – THULA THULA WILDLIFE RESERVE: We’ll be up early this morning for a bush walk with our ranger guide to follow the open trails and learn about local flora and fauna on the reserve.
-We’ll encounter animals on foot and learn how to track spoor.
+APRIL 30TH – MANYONI WILDLIFE RESERVE: We’ll be up early this morning for a game drive with our rangers to follow the open trails and learn about local flora and fauna on the reserve.

 In the late afternoon, we’ll head out for another game-viewing drive to a different area of the reserve, with a break for “sundowners” – drinks and snacks atop a hilly vista to enjoy the beautiful sunsets of the area.
 Make sure your camera is charged so that you can capture all the extraordinary wildlife sightings!